The ultimate guide to process factory performance

 The process industry (food & beverage, liquids, sheet goods, solid & fluid packaging operations) differs from the car and parts manufacturing and assembly industry, where the Lean, 6 Sigma and Theory of Constraints methodologies were developed.

-The unique characteristics of supply chains in the process industry make them less responsive to a one-size-fits-all approach.
+From the previous sections you can see that the unique characteristics of supply chains in the process industry make them less responsive to a one-size-fits-all approach.
 Performance optimisation in the process industry requires a customised approach.

 - The structural differences